kubeslice-ent/egs-installation/index.md

 ### 4. **Kubeslice UI Installation Settings (Optional)**

-   **Note: This section is OPTIONAL and typically requires NO changes.
-The default configuration works for most installations.**
+   <div class="note">**📌 Note:** This section is OPTIONAL and typically requires NO changes.
+The default configuration works for most installations.</div>

    The Kubeslice UI provides a web interface for managing and monitoring your EGS deployment.
 By default, it's configured to work out-of-the-box with minimal configuration required. **For the complete UI configuration example, see [egs-installer-config.yaml](https://github.com/kubeslice-ent/egs-installation/blob/main/egs-installer-config.yaml#L117-L178)**.